 The importance of rewarding and recognizing employees in a proper and timely manner is well understood by most organizations today.
-At the same time, organizations also feel overwhelmed with so many different types of awards to choose from.
 Deciding on the types of awards to include and the criteria for each of them are the critical aspects of designing the employee rewards and recognition program of an organization.
-The types of awards chosen should reflect the objectives of the program.
 This comprehensive guide to different types of employee awards can help organizations design their employee rewards and recognition programs.

 Overview of Types of Employee Awards